M81V4N/vibeBot/README.md

 # vibeBot
-a bunch of scripts duct-taped together to make a discord bot
+a bunch of scripts duct-taped together in order to create a discord bot